Intertextile Shanghai 2026

-Armenian ban on import of Turkish goods comes into force
+Armenian Ban on Import of Turkish Goods Comes into Force

-YEREVAN, January 1. /ARKA/.
 Armenian government’s ban on import of Turkish goods imposed during the recent war in Nagorno-Karabakh, has come into force on January 1, 2021.

 On October 21, almost a month after Azerbaijan, backed by Turkey and Middle East mercenaries, attacked Nagorno-Karabakh, the Armenian government imposed the six-month ban on imports of Turkish goods.